Exam admission rules

 12.16.
 All required reference materials will be provided for you on screen.
 You must not take into the examination room any unauthorised materials or items or consult in any way, any book, paper (other than any permitted blank paper, see below), document or other written, typed or printed matter.
 Unauthorised materials include, for example, tax tables, electronic devices (see above), leaflets, non-transparent lids or cases.

 12.17.
 Toilet breaks: For exams lasting less than 3 hours, toilet breaks are not allowed.
 Please ensure you take adequate precautions prior to your exam.
 For exams lasting 3-hours or more you are not expected to take a toilet break.
 In the event of urgent necessity, a short toilet break can be taken.
+Lengthy breaks could invalidate your exam.
 This will be reported to the CII.
 The CII will review each case and reserves the right to withhold results.
 If you require an adjustment to this rule, please apply following the guidelines on adjustments above.

 12.18.
 The lighting of your room should be of daylight quality and overhead lighting is preferred.
 If overhead lighting is not possible, please make sure that your light source is not directly behind you as it will make it difficult for your invigilator to observe you.

 12.19.
-You can take in 2 sheets of A4 blank white paper on the day to make notes.
-You will need to show both sides of the blank paper during the room scan.
+You can take in 2 sheets of A4 white paper on the day to make notes.
+These sheets must be blank.
+You will need to show both sides of the paper during the room scan.
 You can also take in a pen to make notes.
 You must destroy any notes made in the presence of the invigilator before exiting your exam.

 12.20.
 All mobile phones, briefcases, handbags, books, revision notes must be locked away or left outside the room in which you are taking the examination.